Barrow Hematite Steel Company

 The Barrow Hematite Steel Company Limited was a major iron and steel producer based in Barrow-in-Furness, Lancashire (now Cumbria), England, between 1859 and 1963.
-At the turn of the 20th century and the Technological Revolution it operated the largest steel mill in the world.
+At the start of the 20th century and the Technological Revolution it operated the largest steel mill in the world.

 History

 Iron prospector Henry Schneider arrived in Furness in 1839 and, with other investors, opened the Furness Railway in 1846 to transport iron ore and slate from local mines to the coast.
 In 1850 extensive hematite deposits were discovered of sufficient size to develop factories for smelting and exporting steel.
 Schneider Hannay & Co. was founded in 1859 and was renamed the Barrow Hematite Steel Company in 1865.
 Officially registered on 1 April 1864, Sir James Ramsden acted as Managing Director and Josiah T. Smith became General Manager of the Barrow Hematite Steel Company.
 The Hindpool iron and steelworks were expanded to include ten blast furnaces and 18, 5-ton Bessemer converters by 1866, which were physically separated by the Furness Railway.